 From humble beginnings, Ul-Haq has worked his way up to senior leadership positions in both religious and political parties.
 He is a former finance minister of the Khyber Pakhtunkhwa Assembly in Pakistan, resigning in protest against US drone strikes.
-In 2019, Ul-Haq was re-elected Ameer of Jamaat-e-Islaami, one of the most influential Islamic movements in Pakistan.
-He became the Vice-President of Muttahida Majlis-e-Amal in March 2018.
+In 2019, Ul-Haq was re-elected Ameer of Jamaat-e-Islami, one of the most influential Islamic movements in Pakistan.
+He became the Vice President of Muttahida Majlis-e-Amal in March 2018.
 He served as Senator of Khyber Pakhtunkhwa to the Parliament of Pakistan from 2015-2021.